 This seminar does not require previous philosophical training.
 It can be an initiation to philosophical practice, or a deepening of the activity.
 Participants come from different parts of the world, and join for professional or personal reasons, in order to work on a practice that is applicable to many contexts: teaching children or adults, management, individual consultation, N. G. O. activities…

-The duration will be one whole week, from August 4h – 10th, and the cost will be 600 Euros, including the workshops, food and accommodation in a private room.
+The duration will be one whole week, from Monday, August 7th (arrival on the 6th), to Sunday, August 13th and the cost will be 600 Euros, including the workshops, food and accommodation in a private room.
 For people who are on a tight budget, this can be reduced to 350 Euros if you accept “camping style” accommodation.
 Our Institute can accept some people free of charge who have financial difficulties, but are highly motivated.

-If you wish to be kept informed of the seminar and workshops of the Institute of Philosophical Practice, you can send an email to Isabelle Millon at the following address:
+If you wish to be informed about seminars and workshops of the Institute of Philosophical Practice, you can send an email to Isabelle Millon at the following address: Isabellemillon2013@gmail.com

 Training at distance with I.P.P